mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 This policy will return two probability distributions, one for the vertical actions and one for the horizontal actions.
 Just like the last example, we will sample from each of these to determine what horizontal and vertical actions the robot will take.

-Once specific verticle and horizontal actions are sampled, the probability of that combination can be computed as we've previously seen for [independent actions.](#independent-action-probability)
+Once specific vertical and horizontal actions are sampled, the probability of that combination can be computed as we've previously seen for [independent actions.](#independent-action-probability)

 Below is an interactive illustration of how this policy reacts to different states.
 The policy parameters used have already been optimized to seek the target.